svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_towards_concurrency/index.md

 The `ctx_running` pointer points to the currently executing context.

-Context that terminate, either because of an error or because of running all the way through their programs, are moved to the `ctx_done` queue.
+Contexts that terminate, either because of an error or because of running all the way through their programs, are moved to the `ctx_done` queue.